Merlin1A/cs326-team-psi/docs/final.md

 ### Database <br />
 #### Database: account
-The account database has the collection info, which stores user information.
+The account database has two collections: info and emailCodes.
+The info collection contains a user account's general information.
+The emailCodes collection hosts verification codes for accounts pending verification; the timestamp is used to dispose of old codes.

 ##### Collection: info
 * info document <br />